Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/moldir.md

 3. I learned that Kazakh speakers code switch to Russian *within* words!
 I am familiar with inter- and intra-sentential switching but this is the first I've heard of intra-word code switch.

+### Moldir's response

+Thank You, Mack for your feedback!
+I appreciate it.
+Yes, I am working on translating examples of code-switching types for my presentation and analysis.
+As you noticed, it wouldn't be possible to translate all of instances code-switching but I will make sure that each CS type has a proper example and explanation on my final report.

 ### Camryn

 I think you have a lot of great work done so far!
 One thing I really liked is that your jupyter notebook for the datasets was really well formatted, which made it really easy to read and understand what is going on.
 For example, I really like that you included advantages/disadvantages, and included a spot in the notebook about your future work.